iyioon/nvim/README.md

 ### Snacks

-- A collection of small QoL plugins including
+- A collection of small QOL plugins:
   - **Indent**: Indent guides for better readability
   - **Scroll**: Smooth scrolling
   - **Dashboard**: A startup dashboard with a image (make sure `chafa` is installed)
-  - **Twilight**: Dim inactive code to focus on the current function
-  - **Dim**: Only light up the current section during insert mode
+  - **Dim**: Dim other lines during insert mode for better focus

 ### LazyGit